CVTenorio/WD-SEATWORK-TWO-TENORIO/readme.md

 <!-- TODO: List of Key Components -->
 <!-- The following are just sample -->
 - MultiPage Website
-- Homepage/css transition transform (for having an effect that it will in & out display of 2 containers left and the right)
+- Homepage/ utilizing CSS transition transform (for having an effect that it will in & out display of 2 containers left and the right)
-- custom design for each buttons for each nav
+- Custom Design of Logo (to go back to home, click Eggy)
-- Transactional
+- Some of the pages' containers require to be hovered to see the content.

 ### Technology
 <!-- TODO: List of Technology Used -->